Density-induced processes in quantum gas mixtures in optical lattices

-Here, we present quantitative results for the phase diagram of Bose-Fermi mixtures using an extended Hubbard model with multi-orbitally dressed processes \cite{Luhmann2012,Bissbort2011}.
-It includes density-induced tunneling, so-called bond-charge interactions \cite{Hirsch1989, Strack1993, Hirsch1994, Amadon1996, Mazzarella2006, Mering2011, Luhmann2012, Bissbort2011}, as well as a multi-orbitally renormalized tunneling and interaction processes \cite{Will2010, Mering2011, Luhmann2012, Bissbort2011}.
-The physical effects discussed here are in general present for all interacting quantum gas mixtures.
-The exact results, however, depend on the quantum statistics of the particles and the specific parameters such as the detuning from the light potential and the atomic masses.
+Recently, an exact band-dressing method has been developed for single-component bosonic systems \cite{Luhmann2012, Bissbort2012}, which allows for an accurate treatment of higher-band processes.
+Here, we generalize this method to multi-component systems and in particular Bose-Fermi mixtures.
+The physical effects discussed in the following are in general present for all interacting quantum gas mixtures.
+The exact results, however, depend on the quantum statistics of the particles and the specific parameters such as the detuning from the light field and the atomic masses.
+For the example of a mixture of bosonic $\Rb$ and fermionic $\K$ we present accurate phase diagrams that significantly improve previous results.
+We find a large shift of the superfluid to Mott-insulator transition, which is considerably stronger than in reference \cite{Mering2011}.
+In contrast to our exact band-dressing method, the latter applies a band-elimination technique to treat orbital degrees of freedom.

 As a central result, we present the phase diagram of the superfluid to Mott-insulator transition in a Bose-Fermi mixture in section \ref{sec:PD}.
 Furthermore, we discuss the crucial effect of off-site interactions and the corresponding shortcomings of the standard Bose-Fermi Hubbard model in section \ref{sec:off-site_interactions}.
 Subsequently, we present the procedure to incorporate higher-band processes in section \ref{sec:MO}.
 Afterwards, the corresponding extended Hubbard models and the implications for the bosonic phase transition are discussed in detail in section \ref{sec:models}.